sumic59/Covid_IN_County_Jobless-Claims/README.md

   3. Try a Bar graph
   4. Save the data frame as HTML
   5. Save the data frame as Json for Charts in app.js 2020 Claims data
-  6. Read the CSV data for 3 county
+  6. Read the CSV data for 3 county Weekly claims data
   7. Convert to HTML and JSON

 HTML Changes :